rdkcentral/Lightning-SDK/docs/plugins/language.md

 You can automatically load and initialize the Language plugin when your App boots, by specifying a `static` method `language()` on the `App`-class in `src/App.js`.

-The `language`-method should return which language to use initially.
+The `language`-method should return which language to use on initialisation.
 This can either be a string or a Promise that resolves a string with the language code.